Critical Relaxed-Stable Matchings with Ties in the Many-to-Many Setting: Preliminaries

-{\bf Overview of the popular critical matching algorithm~\cite{nasre2022popular}.} Now, we briefly describe the algorithm in~\cite{nasre2022popular} for computing the maximum size popular critical matching in the one-to-one strict list setting.
-Let $\S$ and $\T$ denote the number of critical vertices in $\AA$ and $\BB$, respectively.
-The algorithm in~\cite{nasre2022popular} is a multi-level algorithm which first matches as many critical vertices from $\BB$ as possible by allowing each unmatched $a\in\AA$ to propose only critical vertices on the $\BB$-side at levels $0,\ldots,\T-1$.
-At the level $\T$ each vertex $a\in\AA$ is allowed to propose \emph{all} its neighbours.
-If a vertex $a\in\AA$ remains unmatched even after exhausting its preference list at level $\T$, $a$ raises its level to $\T+1$ and proposes to its neighbours until it is matched or it exhausts its preference list at the level $\T+1$.
-If a critical vertex $a$ remains unmatched then $a$ raises its level above $\T+1$ and continues proposing to all its neighbours until it is matched or it exhausts its preference list at the highest level $\S+\T+1$.
-A vertex $b$ which receives the proposal always prefers a higher level vertex $a$ over any lower level vertex $a'$ irrespective of the ranks of $a$ and $a'$ in $\prefb$.
-It is shown in~\cite{nasre2022popular} that the resulting matching is a maximum size popular matching among all the critical matchings.
+The algorithm first achieves a $\BB$-critical matching, where the lower quotas of vertices in $\BB$ are maximally satisfied.
+It does so by allowing each under-subscribed vertex $a\in\AA$ to propose only to \emph{lq}-vertices on the $\BB$ side at levels $0,\ldots,\T-1$, subject to additional constraints on the capacities of vertices in $\BB$ (see Table~\ref{tab:quota}).
+At level $\T$, each vertex $a\in\AA$ is allowed to propose to \emph{all} its neighbors.
+If a vertex $a\in\AA$ remains under-subscribed even after exhausting all vertices in its preference list at level $\T$, it raises its level to $\T+1$ and continues proposing to its neighbors until it becomes fully subscribed or exhausts its preference list at level $\T+1$.
+If an \emph{lq}-vertex $a$ remains \textit{deficient}, it raises its level above $\T+1$ and continues proposing to all its neighbors until it either becomes non-deficient (that is, matched to at least $q^-(a)$ many neighbors) or exhausts all vertices in its preference list at the highest level, $\S+\T+1$.
+It is shown by Nasre \etal~\cite{NNRS2024popular} that the resulting matching is a maximum-size popular matching among all critical matchings.